prof-rossetti/internet-technologies/exercises/website-hosting/exercise.md

 Let's now download the website code so we can make changes and preview them locally before re-publishing.

-From your forked repository's homepage on GitHub, click the green button to "Open with GitHub Desktop".
+From your repository's homepage on GitHub, click the green button to "Open with GitHub Desktop".
 Choose to save the repo in a location like your Desktop.
-If prompted, indicate you are planning to use this fork "For my own purposes", otherwise choose this setting later via GitHub Desktop's "Repository" settings.
 Open the local repository in GitHub Desktop, if necessary.

 ### Making Changes